AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 Some native Java components, like Mahout and Cascading, can be run on the cluster as Java Archive (JAR) files.
 These JAR files can be distributed to Azure Storage and submitted to HDInsight clusters through Hadoop job submission mechanisms.
 For more information, see [Submit Hadoop jobs programmatically](hdinsight-submit-hadoop-jobs-programmatically.md).

 > [!NOTE]
-> If you have issues deploying JAR files to HDInsight clusters, or calling JAR files on HDInsight clusters, contact [Microsoft Support](https://www.azure.cn/support/contact/).
+> If you have issues deploying JAR files to HDInsight clusters, or calling JAR files on HDInsight clusters, contact [Azure.cn Support](https://www.azure.cn/support/contact/).
 >
-> Cascading is not supported by HDInsight and is not eligible for Microsoft Support.
+> Cascading is not supported by HDInsight and is not eligible for Azure.cn Support.
 For lists of supported components, see [What's new in the cluster versions provided by HDInsight](hdinsight-component-versioning.md).
 >
 >